How Vehicle Weight Affects Your Car Insurance Rates in 2026

 • Specialized repair shops are still limited, extending claim timelines

-• Higher vehicle value increases comprehensive and collision premiums
+• Higher vehicle value (avg. ~$55,500) increases comprehensive and collision premiums

-The weight concern is real, though.
+The weight concern is real.
 Heavier EVs cause more structural damage in collisions with lighter vehicles, and their extended braking distances on certain road surfaces add to the liability risk profile.
-As the EV market matures and repair networks expand, these premiums are projected to narrow.
-For a comprehensive breakdown, see our article on electric vehicle insurance costs and coverage.
+Average EV repair bills after a crash run approximately 25–30% higher than comparable gas vehicles, reflecting specialized equipment and technician expertise.
+As the EV market matures and repair networks expand, these premiums are projected to gradually narrow — some markets are already seeing modest stabilization.

 Pincher's Pro Tip